 Not a great blogger but can talk on camera (or behind it)?
 Get a YouTube channel started.

 YouTube is not just a video streaming site.
-It’s the world’s second biggest search engine next to Google.
-People go to YouTube to learn how to do something, or just know more about something.
-It’s great for giving free content that is helpful.
+It’s the world’s second-biggest search engine next to Google.
+People go to YouTube to learn how to do something or just know more about something.
+It’s excellent for giving helpful free content.

 The second best thing about YouTube is it’s 100% free.

-That being said, if you want to deliver quality videos, you do have to invest on a camera if you plan to show your face, a microphone, and screen recording software.
+That being said, if you want to deliver quality videos, you do have to invest in a camera if you plan to show your face, a microphone, and screen recording software.

 If you don’t have any of these at the moment, that’s fine.
 Don’t let it be an excuse not to start a YouTube channel.
 Start with what you have and upgrade when you are able.

-If you haven’t heard about Quora yet, it’s a site where people can ask any question and anyone can answer.
-Top internet marketers like Neil Patel have proven Quora’s potential when driving traffic to a site.
+If you haven’t heard about Quora yet, it’s a site where people can ask any question, and anyone can answer.
+Top internet marketers like Neil Patel have proven Quora’s potential when driving traffic to a website.

 So how exactly can Quora help you as an affiliate?

 Write your answers well.
-Look at other answers and add more information that was not mentioned in them.
+Look at other solutions and add more information that was not mentioned in them.
 In short, write better answers.

-Quora does not allow affiliate links in their site, so you can not do this — your content can be removed and your account suspended.
+Quora does not allow affiliate links on their site, so you can not do this — your content can be removed, and your account may be suspended.